 The program global area, or PGA, is part of the memory allocated to a 12c instance as it is started.
 Unlike the memory in the SGA, PGA memory is not shared.
 It contains data and control information specific to server processes, not the instance as a whole.

-Oracle database 12c offers two approaches for memory management-manual or auto:
+Oracle Database 12c offers two approaches for memory management-manual or auto:

 Interaction with the database through the instance is brokered by system support processes introduced next.

 These processes are initiated automatically as an Oracle instance is started.
 Each one plays a role in the management of application interaction with the data.
-A full set of 12c processes from a running instance appears in below figure.
+A full set of 12c processes from a running instance appears in the below figure.

-Below diagram presents some detail on the role played by each one of the highlighted processes.
+The below diagram presents some detail on the role played by each one of the highlighted processes.

-Lets discuss the most common objects you will encounter from day one working with Oracle.
+Let's discuss the most common objects you will encounter from day one working with Oracle.
 Objects are used to perform a number of functions, including: